4ernovm/lviv-it/README.md

 There's a Postman collection included which should make interaction process easier.

-## Starting and stopping the application
+## Starting and stopping the application, running tests

 To start the application use `make up`.

 And to stop it you should run `make down`.

+To run tests execute `make phpunit`

 ## Configuration reference: